reneweiser/deployment-webhook/README.md

 ### Branch Filtering

 By default, the webhook only triggers on pushes to the `main` branch.
-To change this, edit `hooks/hooks.json`:
+To change this, edit your `hooks/hooks.json` file:

 ```json
 {